jonod8698/ToffeeApple/README.md

 ```

 ### Options
--u: URL to open in the VM.
+- u: URL to open in the VM.
--f: File to run in the VM.
+- f: File to run in the VM.
--t: VM duration, default no time limit.
+- t: VM duration, default no time limit.
--o: Specify the OS version, default is Ventura.
+- o: Specify the OS version, default is Ventura.
--h: Display usage information.
+- h: Display usage information.

 ## Base VM Customization